-Student Accommodation in Bristol
+Student Accommodation Bristol

 Why Book Student Accommodation in Bristol?

-The city’s total population is estimated to be more than half a million with almost 50,000 students inside the city.
 Bristol is a real treasure for students thanks to its high-level language institutions, colleges, and universities; for example, the City of Bristol College, University of Bristol, and the University of the West of England.
 It is also only 90 minutes away from London which makes it a central and important location for students looking to experience more than just studying in the city.

 Weather and Temperature

 The average temperature is 10.4 °C | 50.8 °F. Heavy rainfall is present throughout the year.
-February is considered to be the driest month in Bristol while the heaviest rainfall happens in October.
+February is considered to be the driest month in the city while the heaviest rainfall happens in October.
 July is the warmest with an average temperature of 16.9 °C | 62.4 °F and February is the coldest with an average temperature of 5.0 °C | 41.0 °F. Make sure when booking your student accommodation in Bristol to ask if there are available heating systems.

-What to Pack and Bristol Local Timing
+What to Pack

 Pack the basics for any cold weather as you find it fitting.
 Rain gear is a must in Bristol as the rainfall is continuous throughout the year.
 Thermals, scarves, jackets, coats, gloves, and heat preserving shoes are your best friends.
-GMT is Bristol’s local timing so you need to keep this in mind when booking your travels and student accommodation in Bristol.

 What are Some Must-Visit Places in Bristol?